ligardi/ligardi/README.md

 ## Hi there 👋

+👨‍🔬 I am Ligardi, a student at Universitas Padjadjaran in Indonesia.
+I am developing a web application that serves as a page directory for small businesses in the Jatinangor area of Indonesia, aiming to provide significant exposure to them because a lot of them have yet to have a personal website.

+✨ My Abilities
+- HTML
+- CSS, Sass, Bootstrap, TailwindCSS
+- Eleventy, Hugo, AlpineJS.

+🎓 Currently Learning:
+- Bulma CSS;
+- React;
+- Astro.

+Interested to working together?
+Slide through DM!

 <!--
 **ligardi/ligardi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.